Academic Requirements

 According to university guidelines, “Rutgers shall obtain the prior consent of the student before disclosing personally identifiable information contained in the student’s education records, except to the extent FERPA authorizes disclosure without consent.”
 Moreover, “there are a number of exceptions to the general rule prohibiting disclosure of personally identifiable information from education records without prior consent of the student.”

-Generally, this means that a student’s academic records or progress can only be discussed with that student, or with that student accompanied by others with their approval.
+This means that a student’s academic records or progress can only be discussed with that student, or with that student accompanied by others with their approval.
 Inquiring parents should be reminded about FERPA.
-Questions about the application of FERPA can be directed to Associate Provost for Student Affairs Mary Beth Daisey (856) 225-6050 or daisey@camden.rutgers.edu).
+Questions about the application of FERPA can be found at https://financialaid.rutgers.edu/financial-services/tools-resources/myguest-dashboard-frequently-asked-questions/

 Some common exceptions used by Rutgers include disclosure to Rutgers officials with a legitimate educational interest in the records being sought and the release of student directory information.
 More details from the University Policy can be obtained from the Office of Compliance, Student Policy, and Judicial Affairs.